Posted on Leave a comment

 In May 1982, when Dixon H. Reeves, and his wife Harriett, paid contractors to break ground on a house site at the corner of south Beach Street and Mound Avenue in Ormond Beach, they did not fully comprehend the damage they were going to do to an irreplaceable cultural artifact.
 In fact, once the city manager issued a stop work order, the Reeves sued the city for damages.
 The property ownership reverted to Mr. and Mrs. Melvin Barron, who the Reeves purchased the property from, and the Reeves eventually received a $4,000 settlement from the city.

 Where the Reeves wish to build their home was the site of a Timucuan Burial Mound.
-In Timucuan society, bodies were not buried but instead they were placed on top of the ground and dirt piled on top.
+Timucuan society did not bury the dead.
+Instead the Timucuans placed bodies on top of the ground and piled dirt on top.
 In some instances, the flesh was allowed to decay, and the bones were bundled and placed at the mound site.
-At times, items owned by the deceased were broken and included in the interment.
+Items owned by the deceased were broken and included in the interment.

 Despite the mound having received considerable damage through the years, including digging by “pot hunters” and construction of adjacent roadways, archaeologists believe as many as 125 Timucuans had been buried on the site.
 For anybody caught digging on this, or similar sites, you will more likely than not be charged with a third-degree felony.
 See this link for additional information.

-Today, the site is owned by the City of Ormond Beach and is a park in a residential area.
+Today, the City of Ormond Beach owns this site and is a park in a residential area.
 Visitors can see the mound from all sides, surrounded by roads and houses.
 Parking is available across the street at Ames Park so please do not park on park lands or in the yards or drives of nearby property owners.
 Please do not climb on the mound as it is a fragile archaeological site.

 Sign Text

-The Ormond Mound was constructed by the prehistoric people of this area sometime after A.D.
+Prehistoric people of this area constructed the Ormond Burial Mound sometime after A.D.
 800. The skeletal remains of more than 125 early native (sic) Americans are buried in this sand burial mound.
 Interring bodies in earthen mounds was a common burial practice in the late pre-historic period.
 The bones of most of the deceased were “bundled” and buried during special ceremonies.
 As more bodies were buried and covered with layers of sand, the mound grew over time.
 The Mound is preserved as one of the finest and most intact burial mounds in Florida through the efforts of the community that worked to save this site in 1982.

 City of Ormond Beach